Jadumani Mahapatra: Biography

 The answer to the above question is abira (or fagu / falgu in Odiya or color used in Holi).
 The meaning justifies as follows: abiras vibrant color defeats the color of the sun (Answer 1), 'abira' means who is not bira (or warrior) he can sell his weapon to earn a living (Answer 2), 'abira' = abi (goat in Odiya)+ ra (possessive)meaning that goat always fears to go near to water (Answer 3), and 'abira' = (a (vishnu)+bi (pakshi or [bird])+ ra (possessive)) which means Garuda the vahana of Lord Vishnu who never fears snakes (Answer 4).
 This single question raised as a poem shows the versatility of Jadumani's word mastery and the depth and breadth of his poetry.

 There are many books written about Jadumani and his literature.
-Also so many books written about his quick, funny and thoughtful replies to people.
+Many books were written about his witty replies to people.

-One of such book is Utkala Ghanta Jadumanikruta Prabandha Purnachandra ra Chandrakanti Tika, written by ୰Pandita Chandramani Pradhan and Dr. Sukanti Mohanty resident of Itamati, Dist.
+One of such books is Utkala Ghanta Jadumanikruta Prabandha Purnachandra ra Chandrakanti Tika, written by ୰Pandita Chandramani Pradhan and Dr. Sukanti Mohanty, resident of Itamati, Dist.
 Nayagarh district.

 Jadumani died in 1868 in the village Itamati, Dist.
 Nayagarh district.